paulocilasjr/training-material/topics/microbiome/tutorials/host-removal/tutorial.md

 ---

-Metagenomic sequencing generates reads from all DNA present in a sample, including the **microbial community**, **host DNA**, and potential **environmental contaminants** (for example: sometimes human sequences introduced during sampling or processing).
+Metagenomic sequencing captures all DNA present in a sample, including the **microbial community**, **host DNA**, and potential **environmental or external contaminants** (such as human DNA introduced during sample handling or sequencing).
-Before taxonomic or functional analysis, it is essential to remove reads belonging to the host or other contaminants to avoid misleading results.
+Before performing taxonomic or functional analysis, it is essential to remove these host-drived or contaminant reads to avoid misleading downstream interpretations.

 In this tutorial, we will learn how to identify and remove host or contaminant reads using Galaxy.
 We will:
 - Map raw reads to a **host reference genome** using Bowtie2 and extract unmapped reads.
 - Repeat the process with unmapped reads against a **human reference genome** to remove potential human contamination.
-- Generate a final set of **clean, non-host reads** ready for downstream analyses such as assembly, binning, or profiling.
+- Generate a final set of **clean, non-host reads** suitable for downstream analyses such as assembly, binning, or profiling.

-To test and illustriate the process, we will use data from ....
+To test and illustrate the process, we use bee gut metagenome samples and focus on filtering out both host (bee) sequences and potential human contamination from the reads.

 > <agenda-title></agenda-title>